Peter Svidler: World Cup 2011 winner

-At the Chess World Cup held in September in Khanty-Mansiysk, Svidler beat Darcy Lima 1.5-0.5, Ngoc Truong Son Nguyen 4-2 after blitz tiebreaks, Fabiano Caruana 4-2 after rapid tiebreaks, Kamsky 2-0 then Judit Polgar 1.5-0.5 to reach the semi-finals.
-After avenging his 2001 World Championship loss against Ponomariov 1.5-0.5, he defeated Grischuk in the final 2.5-1.5 to claim the World Cup title.
+At the Chess World Cup held in September in Khanty-Mansiysk, Svidler beat Darcy Lima 1.5–0.5, Ngoc Truong Son Nguyen 4–2 after blitz tiebreaks, Fabiano Caruana 4–2 after rapid tiebreaks, Kamsky 2–0, and then Judit Polgar 1.5–0.5 to reach the semi-finals.
+After avenging his 2001 World Championship loss against Ponomariov 1.5–0.5, he defeated Grischuk in the final 2.5–1.5 to claim the World Cup title.
 Svidler struggled at the European Team Championships in November, scoring 3.5/8 as Russia finished fifth.
 He came seventh in the Tal Memorial with 4,5/9.

-Svidler finished 12th at the Gibraltar Masters in January–February 2012, part of a 17-player group on 7/10, then defeated David Navara 3-1 in a Cez Trophy match held in Prague in June.
+Svidler finished 12th at the Gibraltar Masters in January–February 2012, part of a 17-player group on 7/10, then defeated David Navara 3–1 in a Cez Trophy match held in Prague in June.
 In July's World Rapid and Blitz Championships held in Astana, Svidler finished eighth in both sections scoring 7.5/15 and 15/30 respectively.
 At the Russian Superfinal in August, Svidler shared first place with five other players on 5/9 after defeating Grischuk in the final round, leading to a play-off round-robin (25m+10s games).
 He placed third, behind winner Dmitry Andreikin and Karjakin.
 In October he was pipped to first place at the St Petersburg Rapid Cup by Lenier Dominguez Perez on tiebreak, both having tied on 7.5/11.
 He ended the year with solid 5.5/11 for eighth place at the FIDE Grand Prix in Tashkent.